naofireblade/homebridge-weather-plus/README.md

 - [Bill Waggoner](https://github.com/ctgreybeard) for his fix for the crashing wunderground api
 - [Russell Sonnenschein](https://github.com/ctgreybeard) for adding the new 2019 weatherunderground api

 This plugin is a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) which is no longer being developed.
-That one is a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).
+That one was a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).

 ## Attribution
 - [Powered by Dark Sky](https://darksky.net/poweredby/)